wildangellisa1977/FlipperHTTP/HELP.md

 ### Issue: "Failed to scan..."" in the FlipWiFi app
 **Solution:**
-1. Use FlipWiFi version 1.2.1 or higher.
+1. Delete FlipWiFi from your Flipper Zero and install FlipWiFi version 1.2.1 or higher.
 In the latest versions, if there aren't any 2.4 GHz networks around you, it will return an empty list instead.

 ### Issue: "Failed to load received data from file" in the FlipWiFi app
 **Solution:**